Community Engaged Scholars

 Major in Visual and Performing Arts- Film

-Raymond distinguishes himself through his passion, determination, and ambition in audiovisual storytelling.
-His love for film and generous spirit make him an essential part of our team, where he channels his creativity and compassion into every project.
-Reflecting on his journey, Raymond says, “Working here has been really fun and I have been learning a lot too.
+Raymond distinguished himself through his passion, determination, and ambition in audiovisual storytelling.
+His love for film and generous spirit made him an essential part of our team, where he channeled his creativity and compassion into every project.
+Reflecting on his journey, Raymond shared, “Working here has been really fun and I have been learning a lot too.
 One of the best working experiences so far.”

 Paola Manzano G’25